chasingash/kids-art-classes/README.md

 Located at the top of the website, it allows its users to intuitively navigate the site.
 It is fully responsive and contains all links to all sections of the site.
 It is in a fixed position so that it stays visible, whether you scroll down through the page or use the convenient links nested inside the bar.
 In mobile view, there is a hamburger icon which also has a fixed position and working links.

 The LOGO is clickable and links back to the homepage.
+I created it using fonts and css styling.

 ![Navigation Bar Desktop Image](assets/readme-images/navbar.png)